qinwei84/MDRF/README.md

 ## Not Included in This Preview

 - Official `MDRFConv` and `MDRFConv3D` source code.
-- Training scripts, training loops, optimizer schedules, and dataset split files.
+- dataset split files.
-- Pretrained weights, intermediate checkpoints, logs, and prediction outputs.
+- Pretrained weights.
-- Local machine paths or private experiment configuration.

 Reserved folders are already provided for post-acceptance release assets: